neurologic/Comparative-Animal-Behavior/levels-of-analysis/phylogeny.md

 An example phylogenetic tree.
 :::

-The following table reports the number of mtDNA sequence differences between species in [the example phylogeny](sample-tree).
+The following table reports the number of mtDNA sequence differences between species in the example phylogeny (Figure 9).

 |  | B | C |
 | :---: | :---: | :---: |